ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 *[Eric: Added for endpoints.
 It is the same challenge.]*
 {:/comment}

 ## Use Case O2 - Malware and Threat Protection
 Enterprises adopt a multi-technology approach when it comes to malware and threat protection for the network assets.
-This include solutions deployed on the endpoint, network and cloud.
+This includes solutions deployed on the endpoint, network and cloud.

-While endpoint application based solution is effective in protecting from malware and virus attacks, enterprises prefer to deploy multiple technologies for a multi-layer protection.
+While an endpoint application based solution may be effective in protecting from malware and virus attacks, enterprises prefer to deploy multiple technologies for a multi-layer protection.
 Network based solutions provide such additional protection with the benefit of rapid and centralized updates.

 The network based solutions comprise security devices and applications that scan network traffic for the purpose from malware signatures to 0-day analysis.

 The security functions require access to clear text HTTP or other application level streams on a needed basis.
 After a successful scan the traffic should be allowed to flow through without being decrypted continuously.
 This is not possible with TLS 1.3.

 {::comment}